lstephen/construi/site/index.md

 If no value is provided then the value from the host environment will be used.
 In this example `NEXUS_SERVER_URL` will be set as provided, while `NEXUS_USERNAME` and `NEXUS_PASSWORD` will be retrieved from the host.
+Can be used on a per target basis.

 ```
 image: maven:3-jdk-7